AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/airtable-modules.md

 # Airtable modules

-*Adobe Workfront Fusion* requires an *Adobe Workfront Fusion* license in addition to an *Adobe Workfront* license.
+`Adobe Workfront Fusion` requires an `Adobe Workfront Fusion` license in addition to an `Adobe Workfront` license.
-In a *Adobe Workfront Fusion* scenario, you can connect your *Airtable* account to multiple third-party applications and services.
+In a `Adobe Workfront Fusion` scenario, you can connect your `Airtable` account to multiple third-party applications and services.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information, see the tutorial <a href="../../workfront-fusion/tutorials/sync-airtable-google-contacts.md" class="MCXref xref">Sync Airtable and Google contacts</a>.</p>
+For more information, see the tutorial Sync Airtable and Google contacts.
 -->

-For more information, see the tutorial [Sync Airtable and Google contacts](../../workfront-fusion/tutorials/sync-airtable-google-contacts.md).

-## Connect Airtable to *Workfront Fusion*
+## Connect Airtable to `Workfront Fusion`

 <ol>
  <li value="1">Log in to your Airtable account.</li>
  <li value="2"> <p>Open your account overview and generate the API key.</p> </li>
- <li value="3">Open <em>Workfront Fusion</em> and the <span class="bold">Create a connection</span> dialog of the desired module.</li>
+ <li value="3">Open <span>Workfront Fusion</span> and the <span class="bold">Create a connection</span> dialog of the desired module.</li>
  <li value="4"> <p>Enter the generated API key in the <span class="bold">API</span> token field.</p> <p> <img src="assets/airtable-create-a-connection-350x263.png" style="width: 350;height: 263;"> </p> </li>
  <li value="5">Click the <span class="bold">Continue</span> button.
 The connection is now established.</li>
 </ol>